 Good hygiene practices are the best defense against Norovirus.
 Frequent hand washing in hot water is the best recommendation for individuals.
 Chlorine bleach is an effective cleaning agent if it has 10-20 minutes of contact with the surface.
 Proprietary cleaning agents vary in efficacy and costs, and should be evaluated based on application need.

 Steam has been recognized by the CDC as a viable treatment to kill Norovirus.
 With steam, 5 minutes at 158°F or 1 minute at 212°F is needed to inactivate Norovirus.
-As the temperature increases, it is apparent that residency time needed decreases.
+As the temperature increases, it is likely that that residency time required may decrease.
+However there is no guarantee that this will happen.
+Bayzi steam is provided at about 752F for standard units.